 You may increase the number of failed attempt if you want (in same cases it's better to be safed, some users can be banned accidentally because they are not writing the right password) and adjust the ban time.
-If a user try to authenticate an INVITE (or REGISTER) for example and it fails more then 3 times, the "user@domain" (not the IP as for Denial of Service attack) will be block for 3600 seconds.
+If a user try to authenticate an INVITE/REGISTER (or more in general any request containing an "Authorization" or "Proxy-Authorization" SIP header) and it fails more then 3 times, the "user@domain" (not the IP as for Denial of Service attack) will be blocked for 3600 seconds (see failed_auth_ban_time on /etc/ngcp-config/config.yml).
 In this case you will see in your /var/log/ngcp/kamailio-lb.log the following lines:

 '''

-Nov 9 13:31:56 sp1 lb[41952]: WARNING: <script>: Consecutive Authentication Failure for ' \leftarrow sipvicous@mydomain.com' UA='sipvicous-client' IP='1.2.3.4' - R=<null> ID \leftarrow =313793-3624525116-589163@testlab.local
+Nov 9 13:31:56 sp1 lb[41952]: WARNING: <script>: Consecutive Authentication Failure for ' \leftrightarrow sipvicous@mydomain.com' UA='sipvicous-client' IP='1.2.3.4' - R=<null> ID \leftrightarrow =313793-3624525116-589163@testlab.local

 '''